heygrady/docker-wordpress-starterkit/readme.md

 ### Port forwarding, or, making `localhost` work
 You should have a development server running from the previous step.
 What now?
 We would like to view our new Wordpress site in a browser.
 Most tutorials completely skip this step or guide you into some complicated mess of looking up IP addresses.
 Networking is hard.
 Thankfully you can skip all of that and use a simple tool called [Docker port forwarder](https://github.com/noseglid/docker-pf) which makes all of your docker images appear on your Mac's localhost.

+#### Your server isn't available on localhost by default
-Let's try opening our Wordpress instance in Chrome (pro tip: you can do that form the command line):
+Let's try opening our Wordpress instance in Chrome (pro tip: you can do that form the command line).

 ```
 $ open -a Google\ Chrome http://localhost:8080
 ```

 That probably didn't work.
+Your docker images get weird IP addresses by default.
+Docker manages this for you and it's easy enough to get it working in a production environment.
+For development the random IP addresses are really annoying.

+#### Install `docker-pf`
 Now let's install `docker-pf` and try it again.

 ```
 $ npm install -g docker-pf
 ```

-Start the port forwarder:
+#### Run `docker-pf` when you want to access your local dev servers.
+Start the port forwarder.
+This will forward the ports from those random IP addresses to your localhost so that it's easy to find your services.
+You need `docker-pf` running for it to work.
+We'll cover how to make this slightly easier later on.

 ```
 $ docker-pf
 ```

-Open your dev environment in Chrome:
+#### With `docker-pf` your server should be available
+Now that the ports are forwarded we should be able to open our dev environment in Chrome.

 ```
 $ open -a Google\ Chrome http://localhost:8080
 ```

 That should be much better.
 Of course now we're in a small pickle.
-To work on docker as it stands you would need to open at least 2 terminal windows and run:
+Our simple "up" command is getting messy.

 ```
-$ eval $(docker-machine env default) && docker-compose up
+$ eval $(docker-machine env default) && docker-compose up -d && docker-pf
-$ docker-pf
 ```

-## Tracking common commands
+## Keeping track of common commands
 One of the easiest way to keep track of and run common commands is using a `package.json` file and NPM.
 It is now common practice to [utilize NPM as a build tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
 Even though we're working with PHP, it's still going to be easier to store our commands in a package.json file.

-Let's initialize npm inside the `tldr` folder we created earlier.
+Once you've got a good flow going you may enjoy creating a bunch of shell scripts for managing these tasks.
+For now, NPM will be the easiest.

+#### Initialize your `package.json` file
+Let's initialize NPM inside the `tldr` folder we created earlier.
+Follow the instructions, it doesn't really matter how you fill it out until you feel like publishing this package to NPM, which we won't be doing.
+If you want to, just hit the return key and use all of the default answers.

 ```
 $ npm init
 ```

-Follow the instructions, it doesn't really matter how you fill it out until you feel like publishing this package to NPM, which we won't be doing.
-If you want to, just hit the return key and use all of the default answers.
+#### Open the package.json file
 In the package.json file under `scripts` there should already be a test command.
 You can add others.
 You could run test using `npm run test`.
 Let's add one called `docker:env` and run it using `npm run docker:env`.

-Open the package.json file:

 ```
 $ subl package.json